-But his recent public speaking experience on board the Queen Mary 2 is one that he won’t want to re-live.
+But his recent Queen Mary speech experience on board the Queen Mary 2 is one that he won’t want to re-live.

-Lord Prescott, who was deputy Prime Minister to Tony Blair until 2007, had been booked by Cunard to deliver two speeches to passengers on board the Queen Mary 2 luxury liner, leaving New York bound for the Mediterranean.
+Lord Prescott, who was deputy Prime Minister to Tony Blair until 2007, had been booked by Cunard to deliver two speeches to passengers on board the Queen Mary 2 luxury liner.
+And the voyage?
+Leaving New York bound for the Mediterranean.
+Luxury.

 His arrival on board was inauspicious.
-The ship was delayed awaiting his arrival from a snow-bound London Heathrow.
+Not least, because the ship was delayed awaiting his arrival from a snow-bound London Heathrow.
 And his speech?

 But it was the tone set by his jokes about life below decks that proved a turning-point for his audience.
-Recalling his time spent as a P&O steward in his youth he dredged up a sea chest full of maritime exploits that weren’t appreciated by his mainly American audience who were reported to be all at sea with his anecdotes.
+So, he recalled his time spent as a P&O steward in his youth as he dredged up a sea chest full of maritime exploits.
+His mainly American audience clearly didn’t appreciate them.
+Since they were reported to be all at sea with his anecdotes.

 Hey ho, work on the ocean wave has its ups and downs.

 Happy New Year, Lord Prescott.
 And indeed, Happy New Year to everyone.

 You can always navigate your way through our series of public speaking tips.
 And with more than 100 from which to pick, you’ll find something for every public speaking occasion.
 At sea or all at sea.
 Plus, when you want some more security for your speeches, then don’t forget that our specialist training might just be your answer.
 So, when the time is right, please don’t hesitate to get in touch.